 Neglecting to Update Your Estate Plan Regularly

-One of the biggest mistakes people make with estate planning is failing to update their plans regularly.
+One of the biggest mistakes people make with estate planning is failing to update their plans regularly, notes the Lyon Property Management experts.
 Life is full of changes—marriages, divorces, births, deaths, and changes in financial circumstances are all events that should prompt a review of your estate plan.

 If your estate plan is outdated, it may not reflect your current wishes or the current state of your assets.
 This can result in unintended beneficiaries or the exclusion of individuals you intended to include.